 Campgrounds and parking in Fall Creek Falls State Park

 Campsites in Fall Creek Falls State Park

-The Campground at Fall Creek Falls State Park
+Fall Creek Falls State Park Campground

-If you’re planning on bringing your RV to this park, you’ll have plenty of options with 222 campsites to choose from within five different areas.
+If you’re planning on bringing your RV to Fall Creek Falls State Park there will be plenty of places to stay thanks to the 222 campsites that are located in five different camping areas.
 No matter which one of these sites that you decide to go with, you’ll be guaranteed a picnic table, grill, water, and electric hookups.
-You can also get sewer hookups at 92 of these sites.
-Some sites can even accommodate RVs up to 65 feet in length, so if your RV is fairly large, you won’t need to worry.
-Nearby, you’ll find six bath houses that you can use to clean up, and if you need to do laundry too, there is a laundry facility that is open year round.
-If you need groceries or anything else during your stay, you can visit the camp store in The Village.
-All your needs will surely be met during your RV camping trip at Fall Creek Falls State Park.
+For campers looking for more amenities, there are also sewer hookups available at 92 of these sites.
+Some sites can even accommodate RVs up to 65 feet in length, so if your RV is fairly large, you won’t need to stress about fitting into one of the sites.

 Seasonal activities in Fall Creek Falls State Park